Spontaneous symmetry breaking on graphs and lattices: Graphs

 An even more striking example is seen in \cite{heterogeneous}.
 There, networks with large degrees are considered, so there is no one-dimensional structure introduced at the start.
 Yet, power-law divergences in the Laplacian eigenvalue density are explicitly seen in some regimes, see Fig.~2 in that paper.
 The power law in the spectral density directly reflects the power law in the degree distribution used to define the model, and it is therefore a tunable parameter allowing for adjusting the spectral dimension as one wishes.

-In \cite{heterogeneous}, one finds a prominent discussion of networks with heterogeneous coupling strength, where it is not only specified whether or not two nodes are connected, but also there is an indication of the strength of this connection indicated by the `link weights' $w_{IJ}$.
+In \cite{heterogeneous}, one finds a prominent discussion of networks with heterogeneous coupling strengths, where it is not only specified whether or not two nodes are connected, but there is also a prescription for the strength of this connection indicated by the `link weights' $w_{IJ}$.
 Such `link weights' provide for a natural generalization of (\ref{freegrph}) given by \beq S=\frac12\int dt\,\Big[\sum_I(\del_t\phi_I)^2-\sum_{\langle IJ\rangle}w_{IJ}(\phi_I-\phi_J)^2\Big]. \eeq The tunable link strengths create extra options for the corresponding phenomenology.
 For example, disorder in the weights can induce phenomena similar to Anderson localization \cite{ACAT1,ACAT2,nuclphysb,molinari}.
 Even on an ordinary hypercubic lattice, if the disorder anisotropically affects only the weights in some of the directions, one can expect that effective propagation only spans the remaining directions, effectively reducing the dimensionality and strengthening the spectral singularities that in turn govern the absence of SSB.

+Proceeding to further generalizations, one could make the field $\phi_I$ complex and replace $(\phi_I-\phi_J)^2$ with $|\phi_I-e^{i\theta_{IJ}}\phi_J|^2$, where $\theta_{IJ}=-\theta_{JI}$.
+This ushers the discussion into the world of magnetic Laplacians \cite{magnetic}, as the phases $\theta_{IJ}$ encode transport properties in an external magnetic field.
+Lattice versions of such systems commonly emerge in condensed matter physics in the presence of magnetic fields, including the famed `Hofstadter butterfly' \cite{butterfly}.
+In our context, the most striking aspect of this generalization is that it may lead to all-bands-flat systems \cite{creutzlddr,allflat}, where the spectral singularities of the Laplacian start looking zero-dimensional since there is no dispersion, with all the implications that has for SSB, while the spatial geometry is that of a higher-dimensional lattice.
+Of course, products of such all-bands-flat lattices and regular lattices, or more elaborate structures, could be considered, with the corresponding effects on the magnetic Laplacian spectra.

 Overall, from concrete examples, it appears that a number of scenarios exist where low spectral dimensions and the corresponding spectral singularities emerge from natural network constructions.
 It would be valuable to develop a more comprehensive mathematical theory that controls the strength of these singularities near the origin in the spectral density of graph Laplacians.